volsahin/volx-recyclerview-fast-scroll/README.md

         new Volx.Builder()
                 .setUserRecyclerView(mRecyclerView) // the recycler view that needs fast scrolling .setParentLayout(parentLayout) // the parent frame layout
-                .setActiveColor(Color.RED) // the lightened color of right bar .setBackgroundColor(Color.YELLOW) // the color of right bar .setTextColor(Color.WHITE) // the color of right bar letters .setBarWidth(96) // the width of right bar in dp .setTextSize(26) // the size of the letters in right bar .setMiddleTextSize(32) // the size of the letter in center circle .setMiddleLayoutSize(96) // the size of the center circle in dp .setMiddleBackgroundColor(Color.GREEN) // the color of the center circle .setMiddleTextColor(Color.CYAN)  // the color of the letter in center circle .setDelayMillis(3000) // the amount of time in ms that closes right bar if there are no interaction .build();
+                .setActiveColor(Color.CYAN) // the lightened color of right bar .setBackgroundColor(Color.BLACK) // the color of right bar .setTextColor(Color.WHITE) // the color of right bar letters .setBarWidth(24) // the width of right bar in dp .setTextSize(18) // the size of the letters in right bar .setMiddleTextSize(16) // the size of the letter in center circle .setMiddleLayoutSize(48) // the size of the center circle in dp .setMiddleBackgroundColor(Color.rgb(67,67,67)) // the color of the center circle .setMiddleTextColor(Color.WHITE)  // the color of the letter in center circle .setDelayMillis(3000) // the amount of time in ms that closes right bar if there are no interaction .build();